Is it safe to use cosmetics and toiletries on children?

 Should I only use personal care products specifically designed for children?

-If your child is up to three years old, we would advise that you only use products specifically created for babies and children under three.
-Such products will be clearly labelled for this age range and will be specially formulated, for example they use milder cleansers, low levels of fragrance and carefully control the pH to ensure compatibility with babies' skin.
+If your child is under three years old, we would advise that you only use products specifically created for babies and children under three.
+Such products will be clearly labelled for this age range and will be specially formulated, for example they use milder cleansers, low levels of fragrance and have a carefully controlled pH to ensure compatibility with babies' skin.

 What should I do if I have my child has a reaction?